REQUIREMENTS FOR PARENTS

 How many godparents may I have?

-We very often receive requests for more than one set of sponsors (godparents).
-Canonically one set will be recorded in the registry and on the certificate.
+We very often receive requests for more than one set of godparents.
+Canonically only two godparents (a godmother and/or a godfather) will be recorded in our baptismal records and on the certificate.
 Any others are welcome to be present at the font, but are not technically godparents.

 Do both godparents have to be Catholics?

 Yes, a godparent, by definition, is Catholic – thus all godparents are Catholic.
-But remember that only one godparent is required.
-Baptized, participating Christians of other denominations may serve as a “Christian Witness” and be so designated in the Baptismal Register.
-If you choose to do so, you may have one Christian Witness and one Godparent.
-In this case one must be female and the other male.
+Baptized and active Christians of other denominations may serve as a “Christian Witness”.
+If you choose to do so, you may have one Christian Witness and one godparent of the opposite gender.
+Baptized Catholics may not serve as a Christian Witness.

 Non-Christians may not serve either as godparents or Christian witnesses, but are always welcomed to participate in the celebration.